ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperreact_with_rails.html.md

 # HyperReact and Rails

 This quick tutorial will take you through all the steps necessary to get simple HyperReact components rendering in a new Rails application.

-You can clone the source of this tutorial [here](https://github.com/barriehadfield/tutorial-hyperreact-rails).
+The source of this tutorial is avaiable as a [Quickstart](https://github.com/ruby-hyperloop/quickstart) which you can clone.

 ## Using HyperRails